Something Borrowed, Someone Blue

-"Something Borrowed, Someone Blue" is the twenty-third and twenty-fourth episode and was the final episode in season 7 of the American sitcom Frasier.
-The episode aired on May 18, 2000 on NBC.
-It is an hour-long episode and brings to a climax the romantic character arc between Niles and Daphne, a significant running plotline for the first seven years of the show's production.
+"Something Borrowed, Someone Blue" is a two-part episode, making up the final two episodes (EP 23 & 24) in season 7 of the American sitcom Frasier.
+The episode aired on May 18, 2000, on NBC.
+The hour-long episode brings to a climax the romantic character arc between Niles Crane and Daphne Moon, a significant running plotline for the first seven years of the show's production.

 Plot

 Part I

 Frasier, Daphne, Niles, Mel, and Martin return from the funeral of Morrie, the doorman of Elliott Bay Towers.
 Daphne in particular is very emotional, which everyone attributes to nerves before the wedding.
 Martin bears a final gift from Morrie; a rare bottle of wine retrieved from France following the Second World War.
 Simon, Daphne's boorish and obnoxious brother, arrives unexpectedly, and Martin invites him to stay in his Winnebago.
 Mel leaves to prepare for a mid-week retreat to celebrate her first six months with Niles, while he confesses to Frasier that he feels anxious about their relationship.
 After Niles denies that he still possesses lingering feelings for Daphne, Frasier urges his brother to seize the moment and move on from his habitual sense of caution.

 When Martin gives Daphne the bottle of wine as a wedding gift, Daphne breaks down once more.
 Frasier is left to comfort Daphne.

 Daphne reveals that she knows about Niles' seven-year crush on her.
 She has tormented herself about her own feelings towards Niles and believes that she has fallen in love with him in return.
 Despite her impending marriage, Frasier urges her to confront Niles and discuss this with him before her marriage.
 When Niles returns, however, he has exciting news: he has, on impulse, eloped with Mel and married her.